indico/indico-user-docs/user_guide/vidyo.md

 Here is the process in more detail:

-On the managemenent page of your Indico event click on _Videoconference_ under the tab _Services_ on the left banner.
+On the management page of your Indico event click on _Videoconference_ under the tab _Services_ on the left banner.

 ![](/assets/vidyo_find.png)